JacquelynnRohrich/Sprint-Challenge--Processes-and-Scheduling/answers.md

 ### What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

-* S Zombie Process is a process that has completed execution (via the EXIT system call) but still has an entry in the process table: it is a process in the "Terminated state".
+* A Zombie Process is a process that has completed execution (via the EXIT system call) but still has an entry in the process table: it is a process in the "Terminated state".

 * A Zombie Process is created by child processes where the entry is still needed to allow the parent process to read its child's exit status: